ladycosy/weather-dashboard-server-APIs/README.md

 ## User Story
 ```
-I AM a student
+AS A traveler
-WHO needs a portfolio of work
+I WANT to see the weather outlook for multiple cities
-SO THAT I can showcase my skills and talents to potential employers
+SO THAT I can plan a trip accordingly
 ```

 ## Acceptance Criteria